Weyl Spreading Sequence Optimizing CDMA: SINR with the Optimal Spreading Sequence

-Equation (\ref{eq:upper}) is obtained when the ratio $K/N$ is close to $1$, that is, the number of users $K$ is sufficiently large.
-From Eqs. (\ref{eq:upper}) and (\ref{eq:upper_sub}), the spreading sequence $\{\tilde{w}_{i,n}(N,\gamma)\}$ has different SNR in $\sigma_i$.
-Thus, some users have high SNR and other users have low SNR.
-The lower bound of $\mbox{SNR}_i$ is
+\mathindent=7mm Equation (\ref{eq:upper}) is obtained when the ratio $K/N$ is close to $1$, that is, the number of users $K$ is sufficiently large.
+From Eqs. (\ref{eq:upper}) and (\ref{eq:upper_sub}), the spreading sequence $\{\tilde{w}_{i,n}(N,\gamma)\}$ has different SINR in $\sigma_i$.
+Thus, some users have high SINR and other users have low SINR.
+The lower bound of $\mbox{SINR}_i$ is